visgl/loaders.gl/docs/developer-guide/concepts/worker-threads.md

 ## Debugging and Benchmarking

 Loaders.gl offers loader objects for main thread and worker threads.
 A simple switch lets you move your loading back to the main thread for easier debugging and benchmarking (comparing speeds to ensure you are gaining the benefits you expect from worker thread based loading).

-## Startup Times (TBA)

-Through Thread Pool Management it will be possible to start worker threads before they ae needed to minimize worker loading delay when parsing.

-## Thread Pool Management (TBA)

-It can be valuable to run muliple instances of the same worker thread to leverage multi-core CPUs.
-Being able to warm-up (pre-iniutilize) the thread pool and set limits of how many threads of each worker type...